cyberspace7/release-action/README.md

   Note over M: Release v0.1.0
 ```

-Below is the prepare process when there are new changes:
+Below is the prepare process when new changes are detected:

 ```mermaid
 flowchart LR